tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理集群/自动伸缩/自定义伸缩使用配置_intl_en.md

 </dx-alert>
     - When a resource specification is out of stock (take specification 2 as an example): 1 + 3 > 1 + 3 + 4 > 1 + 3 + 4 + 5.
 <dx-alert infotype="explain" title="Example:">
-- If there are eight nodes with specification 1, no one with specification 2 (out of stock), and three with specification 3, when a scale-out rule is triggered to add 10 nodes, eight nodes with specification 1 and two with specification 3 will be added according to the sequence.
+- If there are eight nodes with specification 1, no nodes with specification 2 (out of stock), and three nodes with specification 3, when a scale-out rule is triggered to add 10 nodes, eight nodes with specification 1 and two nodes with specification 3 will be added according to the sequence, while specification 2 will not be selected.
 - If there are eight nodes with specification 1 and nodes with other preset specifications are all out of stock, when a scale-out rule is triggered to add 10 nodes, eight nodes with specification 1 will be added, with the scale-out being partially successful.
 </dx-alert>